ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 ### Creating Users From _Service Credentials_

-1. Navigate to the service dashboard for your service.
+1. Go to the service dashboard for your service.
-2. Click _Service Credentials_ to open the _Service Credentials_ panel.
+2. Click _Service Credentials_ to open the _Service Credentials_ section.
 3. Click **New Credential**.
 4. Choose a descriptive name for your new credential.
 5. (Optional) Specify whether the new credentials use a public or private endpoint.
-Use either `{ "service-endpoints": "public" }` / `{ "service-endpoints": "private" }` in the _Add Inline Configuration Parameters_ field to generate connection strings using the specified endpoint.
+Use either `{ "service-endpoints": "public" }` / `{ "service-endpoints": "private" }` in the _Add Inline Configuration Parameters_ field to generate connection strings that use the specified endpoint.
 Use of the endpoint is not enforced.
 It just controls which hostnames are in the connection strings.
 Public endpoints are generated by default.
 6. Click **Add** to provision the new credentials.
 A username and password, and an associated MongoDB user is auto-generated.

 The new credentials appear in the table, and the connection strings are available as JSON in a click-to-copy field under _View Credentials_.